In this trip report we visit the Sibiu Christmas market, one of Europe’s most beautiful markets in the middle of a gorgeous Medieval old town.

 While these are without doubt lovely destinations which deserve a visit, I do prefer a visit to a lesser known Christmas market which is somewhat of a hidden gem.

 Far off the European Christmas market beaten track, the annual ‘Targul de Craciun’ in the Romanian city of Sibiu is for sure just as festive as its and French counterparts.
 This Christmas market trip report will show you why your next pre-Christmas trip should go to Sibiu!

 With its gorgeous lights and decorations, big Christmas tree, dozens of stalls to buy some Christmas souvenirs and several places to stop for a glass of mulled wine or a hearty snack, the Sibiu Christmas market is a place which will instantly put you in a festive spirit.

-Being situated close to the foothills of the Carpathian Mountains, there is also a decent chance of snowfall for the ultimate Christmas atmosphere – something which cannot be easily said of the Christmas markets in Germany and France.
+Being situated close to the foothills of the Carpathian Mountains, there is also a decent chance of snowfall for the ultimate Christmas atmosphere – something which cannot be easily said of the markets in Germany and France.

 Sibiu is however a great historical destination in its own right as well, having a lovely old Medieval town core, lots of culture, and some good hotels and museums.
 It is also a perfectly affordable destination.
-While some German Christmas markets are known to sell food and trinkets at highly inflated prices, Romania is still a bargain when it comes to prices of restaurants and accommodation.
+While some of the German markets are known to sell food and trinkets at highly inflated prices, Romania is still a bargain when it comes to prices of restaurants and accommodation.

 What to expect in this trip report

-On this short trip, I will take a domestic flight from Bucharest to Sibiu on TAROM, see the main sights of Sibiu and visit the local Christmas market.
+On this short trip, I will take a domestic flight from Bucharest to Sibiu on TAROM, see the main sights of Sibiu and finally visit the local Christmas market.
 So make sure you read on to the end!